 With upgradability plus dxDAO governance, the DutchX protocol becomes self-sustainable and adaptable to a changing ecosystem and to regulatory frameworks.

-Vote staking for dxDAO began this week and will run until it’s launch on April 4th, 2019.
+The vote staking for dxDAO began this week, and will run until its launch on April 4th, 2019.